-Thermowood is a thermally modified timber.
+Thermowood® is a thermally modified timber.
 The process typically involves heating lesser durable softwoods at high temperatures in order to remove moisture and resin and permanently enhance them.
-The timber may also be injected with chemicals.
-The result is a very durable and stable product.
+The result is a very durable and stable product, ideal for architectural cladding.

 RESISTANCE TO FUNGAL ATTACK